ianfleming464/small-talk/README.md

 A chat app built with React Native compatible with both Android and IOS devices.
 The app sends and receives messages, and also stores them locally, to enable limited offline usability.

-You can also take pictures and send them via the app, select images from your gallery to end, or share location information.
+You can also take pictures and send them via the app, select images from your gallery to send, or share location information.
 The app interface is build with Gifted-Chat Library, uses Google Firebase Firestore as the database, and documentation is generated using JSDoc.
 Finally, the Expo framework is used for building and testing the app.

 ## Dependencies :